bookug/PaperNotes/README.md

 Please write your own notes in a separate file, for example, 'bookug' is a contributor, and he will write notes in data/bookug.list following the rules.

+Please do not modify the template file: 'data/template.list'.

 ### Usage

 The searching is based on substring, so the order can not be changed, like 'Li Zeng' is different from 'Zeng Li'.